Romans 3:1

 and the necessity of the Gospel.

-In Rom.
-3:11 Paul also quotes Psalm Chapter
+In Romans 3:11 Paul also quotes Psalm

+sought us.
 If it was not for God who seeks us and wins us, we would never seek Him.
-Our
+Our depravity and inability to do the right thing

-you to repentance."
+goodness of God leads you to repentance."

 Every day in the news you can read about